The First Year

 No food involved.
 Menu courses are science classes that will make you stretch your intellect.
 They're in areas like Astronomy, Electrical Engineering, Environmental Science and Engineering, Geology, or Information Science and Technology.
 As part of Core, we want you to realize just how much science there is to explore!

-Freshman Seminars
+First-Year Seminars

-You might also take a freshman seminar, where you and 10 to 15 other students meet with a faculty member to explore an exciting topic in the lab, around a table, or in the field.
+You might also take a first-year seminar, where you and 10 to 15 other students meet with a faculty member to explore an exciting topic in the lab, around a table, or in the field.

 Frontier Courses A.K.A.
 "Pizza Courses"